Sammytee98/skill-sync/README.md

 ## SkillSync

 SkillSync is an intelligent career tool that helps job seekers extract skills from their resume, then match them with highly relevant remote job opportunities.
-From parsing resumes to filtering top-matched jobs, SkillSync simplifies the job hunting experience—automatically and accurately.
+From parsing resumes to filtering top-matched jobs, SkillSync simplifies the job hunting experience, automatically and accurately.

 ## Live Demo